Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

 Start XML/Call adapter and configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Xmlcall adapter created using Spring and configured using spring
+As mentioned above, xmlcall adapter created using Spring and thus
-properties:
+configured using spring properties:

 .. note:: More information on configuring Spring applications can be
    found in `official documentation